Fluid Flow in Porous Media (GEO140)

 Content

-The course provides insights into hydrogeological transport phenomena and skills to determine the recovery of reservoir fluids at different scales.
-Examples of methods taught are: PVT properties of reservoir fluids, petrophysics, capillary pressure, relative permeabilities, wettability preference, material balance for oil reservoirs, multiphase flow and streamline simulations.
+The course provides insights into porous media properties and transport phenomena and skills to determine the storage capacity of reservoirs and recovery of reservoir fluids.
+Examples of methods taught are: PVT properties of reservoir fluids, petrophysics, capillary pressure, relative permeabilities, wettability preference, material balance for oil reservoirs, and multiphase flow.

 Learning outcome